nicoptere/trellis/README.md

 * the back of the meshes is usually darker and tend to lose details, often ending up completely black.

-* 2D designs fail: comics, pixel art, flat design etc. don't work, probably due to the lack of "3D" depth
+* 2D designs fail: line art, comics, pixel art, flat design etc. don't work, probably due to the lack of "3D" depth informations.

 * mechanical objects work well if they're fully in the frame and show "as much as possible" of their inner details.